Skip to main content

 Glass belongs to a sustainable future.
 It is used in a wide range of sectors and is infinitely recyclable.
 Resistance and transparency are also valuable characteristics.

 High levels of electrification are anticipated in the glass industry, with hybrid furnaces potentially achieving up to 80% electrification.
-To address the remaining energy needs and achieve deep decarbonization in the sector, it is crucial to have renewable gases available at scale.
+To address the remaining energy needs and achieve deep decarbonisation in the sector, it is crucial to have renewable gases available at scale.

 Challenge